-When she first started using the app, Abioye’s A1C level was at 10 percent, which was high given her petite frame.
+When she first started using the app, Abioye’s A1C level was at 10 percent, which is considered to be an elevated level.
 Through using the app consistently, she’s decreased that number to 7 percent, with her sights soon set on 6 percent as she focuses on eating more fruits and vegetables.

 “You really do have to examine everything that you’re doing, what you are eating, and the time that you are eating,” she said.
 “There is a lot involved in being a diabetic and controlling it and the app has helped me to manage that.”

 Using the patient’s information, the BlueStar diabetes app provides personalized guidance, weekly reports, and motivational messages for better self-management.
 The app also includes articles, videos, healthy recipes, and a feature that allows patients to ask questions and get answers from Certified Diabetes Educators.